seznam/ima/docs/tutorial/introduction.md

 All files that are specific to our application are located in the `app`, directory.
-The `package.json` file provides the `npm`  tool with information about the dependencies of our application, `gulpConfig.js` configures our gulp tasks (such as LESS file processing), and, finally, the `gulpfile.js` loads the tasks we can run using the `gulp` tool.
+The `package.json` file provides the `npm`  tool with information about the dependencies of our application.

 You may have also noticed the `doc`, `build` and `server` directories *(some of these folders may not be visible until they are generated in the first call of `npm run dev` or `npm run build`)*.
  - The `doc` directory contains the documentation for IMA.js APIs and our application